ml6team/techdays-agntcy-tutorial/coffeeAGNTCY/coffee_agents/lungo/README.md

 ---

 > **Note:**
 > The UI does not update automatically.
-To see your changes reflected, run the following from the `frontend` folder:
+To "see" your changes reflected, we provide you with an updated ```graphConfigs.tsx``` file.
+Copy it onto the current graph configuration.
 > ```sh
-> cp frontend/src/utils/graphConfigs_workshop.tsx frontend/src/utils/graphConfigs.tsx
+> cp graphConfigs_workshop.tsx frontend/src/utils/graphConfigs.tsx
 > ```

 ---